heyameen/heyameen/README.md

 ✍️ &nbsp;In my free time, I Learn about ML/AI as a hobby.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at aladeameen@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Portfolio](https://www.ameenalade.dev/) for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack